keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

   as the name of your .md file.
-  For example, if your source file is named `myblog.md` (which is not actually detailed enough to be a good file name), you need to create a myblog subdirectory.
+  For example, if your source file is named `myblog.md` (which is not actually detailed enough to be a good file name), you need to create a `myblog` subdirectory.
-  Then create an `assets` subdirectory to that sub-directory and put any assets you want to reference in that newly created subdirectory.
+  Then put any assets you want to reference in that newly created subdirectory.

 * Follow the instructions in